-Plug the power cord into a live wall outlet - the DC IN/Battery indicator on the front of the computer should glow.
+Plug the power cord into a live wall outlet - the Battery and DC IN indicators on the front of the computer should glow.

 Opening the display

 The display panel can be opened to a wide range of angles for optimal viewing.